wirewright/wirewright/pdoc.md

 Why would one capture?

 1. To access and work with the captured terms after the pattern matching process.
-2. To refer to captured term within the pattern itself, but in other places.
+2. To refer to the captured term within the pattern itself, but in other places.
 This is sometimes seen as "learning", since some operators (e.g. `%value`) do not know how to create a capture and only know how to read it (thus someone in front or ahead of them must write the capture first).
 3. To use backmaps: backmaps allow one to modify terms underneath captures.
 In a sense, captures